flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

 ### Usage

+- Language
+    - Selects the flyPad language
-- Brightness:
+- Onscreen Keyboard Layout
-    - Manually set brightness of the flyPad
+    - Selects the keyboard layout of the flyPad's on screen keyboard
+- Automatically Show Onscreen Keyboard:
+    - A virtual keyboard will appear whenever an input field is entered by the user.
 - Auto Brightness:
     - Sets the brightness of the flyPad automatically based on the time of day.
+- Brightness:
+    - Manually set brightness of the flyPad.
+    - This setting is only available if Auto Brightness is off.
-- Theme:
+- Battery Life Simulated
-    - Select which coloring theme the flyPad should have.
+    - If enabled the flyPad battery will discharge if aircraft is not powered.
+    - The battery will last about 9h.
+    - If the sim's time is changed forward 9+h after loading the flight the battery will be empty.
+    - Battery will be charged if the aircraft is powered (Ext.
+Power, APU, one engine)
+- Show Status Bar Flight Progress:
+    - Select if the progress of the flight shall be shown in the top status of the flyPad screen.
-- Automatically Show Onscreen Keyboard:
+- Show Colored Metar:
-    - A virtual keyboard will appear whenever an input field is entered by the user.
+    - Enable or disable the colored raw METAR on the flyPad Dashboard.
 - Time Displayed:
     - Select which time should be displayed in the top bar of the flyPad screens.
 - Local Time Format:
     - Select if local time should be shown in 12 or 24 hours format.
-- Show Status Bar Flight Progress:
-    - Select if the progress of the flight shall be shown in the top status of the flyPad screen.
+    - This setting is only available if Time Displayed is showing local time.
-- Colored Metar:
+- Theme:
-    - Enable or disable the colored raw METAR on the flyPad Dashboard.
+    - Select which coloring theme the flyPad should have.

 ### About